themeum/qubely/readme.txt

 - **Timeline:** Display the timelines of various events with this WordPress Gutenberg block plugin.
 Showcase detailed road maps and style them with images, texts, headings, icons, and more.

 - **Post Grid:** Display posts in different grid and list layouts.
 Define post number, style the feature image, tweak typography, control spacing, determine post excerpts, and do many more.

-- **Media Card:** Easily create responsive, organized Card design with this block.
-Choose from a set of predefined designs, customize it to your needs and publish.

 - **Pie Progress:** Display complex information and visualize them in circular progress with easy configuration.
 Choose style from available templates and make it your own.